It’s only natural for hoteliers to look for ways to conserve cash during a crisis. One such way is by cutting their marketing spend altogether.

-While decreasing your marketing budget might be inevitable during a crisis, cutting it entirely is going to harm your hotel business in the long run.
-In fact, discontinuing marketing and other revenue-generating activities makes it much harder to rebound when the recovery happens.
-This is why experts around the world consider marketing the best response to a crisis.
+While decreasing your marketing budget might be inevitable, cutting it entirely is going to harm your hotel business in the long run.
+In fact, discontinuing marketing and other revenue-generating activities makes it much harder to rebound when recovery happens.
+That’s why experts around the world consider marketing the best response to a crisis.

-In this article, we’ll explore how hotel marketing can support you in engaging existing as well as new customers during a crisis.
+In this article, we’ll explore how hotel marketing can support you in engaging with existing customers as well as reaching out to new ones.

 Stay connected with existing customers

-People aren’t traveling right now.
-But this doesn’t mean that you should stop all types of communication with your existing customer base.
-You should, however, adjust your marketing strategy and adapt your marketing spend during the crisis.
+Though travel activity is in flux, it doesn’t mean that you should stop all types of communication with your existing customer base.
+You should, however, adjust your marketing strategy and adapt your marketing spend.

 But how exactly should you market yourself?

-Your marketing efforts should start from your brand website and social media handles.
-Here, you can talk about the steps you’ve taken to ensure guest as well as staff safety.
-Alternatively, you can share your latest booking modification policies, like waiving cancellation fees during the coronavirus crisis.
+Your marketing efforts should start from your brand website and social media platforms.
+For example, you can highlight the steps you’ve taken to ensure both guest and hotel staff safety and share your latest booking modification policies, like waiving cancellation fees during the coronavirus crisis.

-Your considerate measures and friendly communication will make your guests trust you and pick you over your competitors in the future.
-Thus, whatever type of messages you plan on sending out or displaying on your website and social media, make sure your communication is sympathetic, relevant, and valuable.
-A friendly note in the end with a message that you’re there for your guests and your community would go a long way in delighting guests and staying top-of-mind.
-And let us remind you again–refrain from promoting your brand.
+Whatever type of messages you plan on sending out or displaying on your website and social media, make sure your communication is sympathetic, relevant, and valuable.
+In the end, a friendly note with a message that you’re there for your guests and your community will go a long way in delighting them and staying top-of-mind.

 Attract new customers

-We know that attracting new guests might seem far-fetched to you right now, but this is the time when you’ll have less competition and, therefore, better chances of brand exposure.
-To top it all off, there’s a huge market of travelers sitting at homes right now with uninterrupted access to the digital world, thereby making it easier for you to reach them.
+We know that attracting new guests is challenging in 2021, but this is the time to increase your brand exposure.
+To top it all off, there’s a huge market of travelers sitting at home right now with uninterrupted access to the digital world, thereby making it easier for you to reach them.

 So, how do you attract new customers?

-Many people would like to go back to traveling as soon as the crisis ends, and travel bans are lifted.
-A hotel benchmarking tool revealed that people are still actively looking at hotels, but perhaps don’t have the confidence to book right now.
-Imagine reaching out to such travelers with an offer of risk-free reservations or reduced-price bookings for the future.
-This will help you attract new customers and win pre-bookings.
+Many people want to go back to traveling as soon as the crisis finally ends and travel restrictions are eased.
+One hotel benchmarking tool revealed that people are still actively looking at hotels, but perhaps don’t have the confidence to book right now.
+Imagine reaching out to those potential guests with an offer of zero-risk reservations or a packaged deal that they’ll be willing to book based on the perceived value of the hotel stay.

-If you’re running such a program, display it on your website and promote it via social media and other marketing channels, like metasearch.
+If you’re running such initiatives, promote them on your website, social media, and other marketing channels.
 Again, be sympathetic and relevant not only in your offer but also in your tone.